MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 You can publish content that you already maintain in a Git repo to a wiki.
 For example, this content could be software development kit (SDK) support, product documentation, or a README file.
 You can also publish multiple wikis within a single team project.

-In this quickstart, learn how to do the following tasks:

-> [!div class="checklist"]
-> * Open wiki
-> * Publish a Git repo to a wiki
-> * Edit pages of a published wiki
-> * Add pages to a published wiki
-> * Change the page sequence of a published wiki
-> * Make a page the wiki home page

 When you publish your Markdown files to a wiki, you gain the following benefits:

 - Organize the content into a hierarchical page structure
-- Table of contents that readers can browse and filter
+- Browse and filter the table of contents
 - Publish new versions of the content
 - Manage content in the same way you manage your code base
-- Readers can search the wiki easily using the wiki search feature
+- Search the wiki easily using the wiki search feature

-For more information about managing the different wiki types, see [Provisioned vs. published code as wiki](provisioned-vs-published-wiki.md).
+For more information, see [Provisioned vs. published code as wiki](provisioned-vs-published-wiki.md).

 > [!TIP]
-> You can add and edit content you've published to a wiki using the steps outlined in this article.
+> You can add and edit content that you published to a wiki using the steps in this article.
 You can also work offline and update wiki content in the same way that you collaborate on code through a Git repo.
 For more information, see [Update wiki pages offline](wiki-update-offline.md).

 <a id="prereq">  </a>